 13. Leave all other default settings for the Issue Card dialog and click Ok to save and close.

 Important: It is important that the Windows smart card logon certificate template on the CA is configured to require an authorized signature.
 From the Issuance Requirements tab for the certificate template properties on the CA make sure to enable This number of authorized signatures and set a value of 1 and for Application policy drop down list select the Certificate Request Agent option.

 Step 4 - Setup USS Application

 On the client device connected to your domain it will be necessary to install the USS application.
 The USS application will need to be configured to connect to the vSEC:CMS application in order to perform self-service functions.
 The USS application uses TCP/IP as the communication protocol; therefore, a URL will need to be configured on the USS application.
-This URL can be passed in as a parameter to the USS installer.

 Important: It is required to have English installed as Region and Language settings on the host where the USS application is to be installed, i.e. English needs to be installed but does not need to be set as the default language on the client.

 Additionally, if you do not pass in the URL from command prompt when installing the USS, it is possible to configure the URL post installation.
 Follow the instructions below to configure the URL.